 She gestures toward the table.
 Metal, like the shelves, reminiscent of the sort of gurney found in a coroner’s office.
 Holes have been drilled into it to allow for easy cleanup; beneath the fledgling’s feet the tile floor slopes gently toward a drain set in the middle.

 Support: He does so in efficient, experienced bursts.
 He removes his clothes and then approaches the table.
 The whole thing is very Six Million Dollar Man.

 “This seems uneven,” he says wryly, as he sits the stolen body on the table.

-Support: The doctor watches from behind her impassive mask.
+Celia: The doctor watches from behind her impassive mask.
 It’s hard to tell how she thinks or feels when her features are thus hidden.

 “You must be new,” she says, though the words aren’t unkind.
 “You will get used to being naked in front of other Kindred.”

-Emmett: “Oh, I’ve been a whore.
+Support: “Oh, I’ve been a whore.
 That’s not the hard part.
 It was more of an invitation by way of observation.”

-Support: “Clever,” she purrs, “I can see why your sire chose you.
+Celia: “Clever,” she purrs, “I can see why your sire chose you.
 Shall I call her in and let you share me?”

-Emmett: “Is it wrong that I don’t want to share my first time?”
+Support: “Is it wrong that I don’t want to share my first time?”

-Support: Low, throaty laughter sounds from beneath the mask.
+Celia: Low, throaty laughter sounds from beneath the mask.